valdepeace/node-red-contrib-multiproject/README.md

 This node-red package extension transform node-red in a mutiproject mode.
 We can group several flows in a set called project and manage different projects at the same time.

-This extension add the project name and a new visual combo list in the header of the node-red editor where we can create a new project or select one.
+This extension add the project name and a new visual combo list in the header of the node-red editor where we can create a new project, remove or select one.
 To change the default name of the project double click in the project tittle and fill the name of it.

 To install the node-red package extension:
 ```